A Guide to Bwindi Impenetrable National Park & Neighboring Areas

 Gorilla Trekking does come at a price that is justifiable.
 Prior to 1990 when the first gorilla family has habituated in Bwindi Impenetrable Forest, gorilla trekking has been regulated and thus a gorilla permit comes at a price that aims at controlling the number of tourists visiting the park.
 The good news is that this protects the environment in which the gorillas live and the proceeds from gorilla tourism are used in protecting the mountain gorillas.

 The packing list for a gorilla trek includes a number of critical items.
 You need to plan a perfect gorilla safari including the relevant clothing, kit packing list, recommended pieces of gear as well as essentials for gorilla trekking.

 Clothing: We provide detailed advice and recommendations on the type of clothing that you need including head gear, foot wear, gloves and more.

 Essentials: Trekking poles, hiring porters, etc.

-Book Your Tour to Bwindi Impenetrable Forest
+Book Your Tour to Bwindi Forest

 Because you are reading this guide, you are most likely planning to go on a gorilla trek in Bwindi or visit the Bwindi National Park.
 Have you booked your gorilla permits yet?
 If not so, you can choose one of the packaged tours listed on this website.
 If you are looking to travel independently, you can also book a gorilla permit with one of the destination management companies listed here.